christianh814/openshift-toolbox/cns/README.md

 * `secretNamespace` : Namespace where your secret is (more on that below)
 * `secretName` : The name of that secret
 * `volumetype` : It specifies the volume type that is being used.
 Distributed-Three-way replication is the only supported volume type.
 You can also put `volumetype: none` for testing purposes
+* If you'd like to make this a default storage class; add an annotation.
+Here's an [example](gluster-default-storageclass.yaml)

 Now, create a secret; by default heketi uses "My Secret" as the password so run...